wahyunugrahha/notes-app-hapijs/README.md

-# OpenMusic API V1
+# Notes App Backend (Hapi.js)

-This repository contains the backend for **OpenMusic API**, a robust and scalable music platform built with Node.js and PostgreSQL.
-It provides RESTful endpoints for managing albums and songs, including features for adding, retrieving, updating, and deleting musical content.
-The API also includes comprehensive validation and error handling.
+This repository hosts the backend for a Notes application, built using Hapi.js and PostgreSQL.
+It provides a RESTful API for managing user accounts, authenticating users, and handling personal notes with proper authorization.

 ## Table of Contents